Christmas With The Chosen Holy Night (DVD)

 Remastered and rescored, this edition includes a performance of “Holy Night” by Andrea and Matteo Bocelli and two monologues.
 (PG.)
 Closed-captioned.

-Only 1 left in stock
+Only 1 left in stock (additional units can be purchased)

 SKU (UPC): 810141692596